Characters of the Tekken series: Kunimitsu I/II

-Kunimitsu retires as a kunoichi and marries a shinobi.
+Kunimitsu retires as a kunoichi and marries a shinobi, who is said to be a master of an UN agent, Raven.
 Soon after, she gives birth to her daughter, who adopts her mother's name as a fellow kuniochi.
 Kunimitsu II began working various jobs within major corporations in order to steal specific items for her personal gain.
 She, like her mother, became interested in industrial technology and enrolled at Mishima Polytechnical School to investigate the Mishima Zaibatsu after learning of its possible connection to the Tekken Force.
 However, one day she discovered that her mother had become gravely ill and was bedridden as a result of her condition.
 Her mother tells her about Yoshimitsu's past, his feud with her mother, and his sword, which she has been unable to obtain.
 Kunimitsu II decides to participate in the King of Iron First Tournament, which appears in Tekken 7.
 Kunimitsu II's story is not considered canon in the video game series because she appears as a downloadable character.
 Furthermore, Kunimitsu II's ninjitsu-style attacks and command list were thought to be superior to her mother and father's attack levels.
 According to Harada, the decision to include Kunimitsu II was made to "move the story forward a bit", and the fact that the original character was added over 25 years ago "needs a little surprise and a new experience".
+The only exception where she is involved in the canon storyline is in Tekken 8, where the second Kunimitsu's undercover mission as a student at Mishima School remains the same, but as its vice president.
+During six months between Tekken 7 and Tekken 8, she and Reina initially acted hostile when they figured out each other's true motives, before deciding to co-operate for exchange informations they wanted to achieve.
+Kunimitsu found an information regarding an ancient sword Mishima Clan held at a now destroyed Hon-Maru, and it was her intel regarding the information of G Corporation'a next assault at New York she gave to Reina, which then sent it to Lidia and other resistance forces.
+Once she finds a cursed blade Kuantou from Hon-Maru ground zero, Kunimitsu learn that Yoshimitsu will be at Kazuya Mishima's tournament.